 |4-year Bachelor’s degree from a recognised university with a score equivalent to 2.1 or 60%||

 Foundation/English language entry requirements

-The foundation programme is open to UG and PG students who just fall short on the direct entry academic requirements.
+The foundation program is open to UG and PG students who just fall short on the direct entry academic requirements.

 How to apply

-Students should specify the bachelor’s or master’s degree programme that they wish to study.
+1.)
+Students should specify the bachelor’s or master’s degree program that they wish to study.

-They may then submit their application to email@example.com or their local EduCo repsentative and receive advice on the appropriate foundation programme for them.
+2.)
+They may then submit their application to [email protected] or their local EduCo repsentative and receive advice on the appropriate foundation program for them.

-Once their applications are assessed and approved, students will receive an offer to study in both the international foundation programme and bachelor’s degree or master’s degree programme.
+3.)
+Once their applications are assessed and approved, students will receive an offer to study in both the international foundation program and bachelor’s degree or master’s degree program.